 Note:

 The above conformance clauses are directly reflected in the ITS 2.0 test suite.
 All tests specify which data category is processed (clause 2-1); they are relevant for (clause 2-1-1) global or local selection, or both; they require the processing of defaults and precedence of selections (clauses 2-1-2 and 2-1-3); for each data category there are tests with linked rules (2-2); and all types of tests are given for XML (clause 2-3).
 In addition, there are test cases for conversion to NIF (clause 2-4).
-Implementors are encouraged to organize their documentation in a similar way, so that users of ITS 2.0 easily can understand the processing capabilities available.
+Implementers are encouraged to organize their documentation in a similar way, so that users of ITS 2.0 easily can understand the processing capabilities available.

 4.3 Conformance Type 3: Processing Expectations for ITS Markup in HTML

-Description: Processors need to compute the ITS information that pertains to a node in a HTML document.
+Description: Processors need to compute the ITS information that pertains to a node in an HTML document.
 The ITS processing expectations define how the computation has to be carried out.
 Correct computation involves support for selection mechanism, defaults / inheritance / overriding characteristics, and precedence.

 Definitions related to this conformance type: The processing expectations for ITS markup make use of selection mechanisms defined in Section 5: Processing of ITS information.
 The individual data categories defined in Section 8: Description of Data Categories have defaults / inheritance / overriding characteristics, and allow for using ITS markup in various positions (local, external global and inline global).

 Who uses this conformance type: Applications that need to process the nodes captured by a data category for internationalization or localization.
-Examples of this type of application are: ITS markup-aware editors, or translation tools that make use of ITS markup to filter translatable text as an input to the localization process.
+Examples of this type of application are ITS markup-aware editors or translation tools that make use of ITS markup to filter translatable text as an input to the localization process.

 Note: